explorertolu/my-demo/README.md

 ## Build and Deploy a containerized app to OpenShift.

-This demo shows a simple container based application, deployed that runs in openshift environment.
+This demo shows a simple container based application deployment that runs in openshift environment.
 The application runs a simple node.js server and serves up HTML pages.

 It deployment uses OpenShift Workflow and was completed by automation using Github Actions.